YellowLineParking/TechTest-AppyClient/README.md

-# Mobile Developer Test
+# Mobile / Front End Developer Test

-In this test, we would like you to bulid a mobile application to display our parking data.
+In this test, we would like you to bulid a mobile/web application to display our parking data.

 We have provided a set of [user stories](/UserStories.md) to help guide you on the requirements.
 We recommend that you work through them in order.

 You may use your own creative judgement to design the application.
 We have provided some [assets](/Assets) for you to use as you wish.

 We do not expect you to build any registration flow.
-In order to create an account, you should download our AppyParking app, and sign up with a username and password.
+In order to create an account, you should download our AppyParking app, and sign up with a username and password or use the AppyParking web app.

 # Technical Requirements